-Your business should show your personal character (to some extent, ’cause after all, some things that are left a mystery is a beautiful thing).
+Your business should show your personal values (to some extent, ’cause after all, some things that are left a mystery is a beautiful thing).
 I’m sure we’ve all heard the phrase one time or another that a corporation (and all of its minions) reflects the person(s) at the top.
 The same goes for anyone in business for themselves.
 Whatever your work ethic is, your management style, or your leniency policy you’ve incorporated in your personal life will more likely than not slip into your professional role as a business owner.
 And over time, those professional attributes will be tweaked and adjusted according to either your personal needs or professional obligations.
 But that’s not that human side potential clients want to see in your business.
 They want to see you.

 Think of any company or store you regularly shop at, for instances……..

 Everyone took so long thinking of a store, so let’s go with… BestBuy.
 What is the first thing that comes to mind when you think of BestBuy?
 Electronics, hopefully.
 Knowledgeable staff, perhaps.
 What about the personable side?
 Friendly and helpful associates, yeah.
 Casually atmosphere.
 A lax mood to shop around without feeling uneasy or rushed, maybe.
 Well, when you actually step foot in a BestBuy store you expect that all the things when you think of BestBuy, especially the human aspect of the store.
 The same applies to your small business.